Hola 👋

-We made a mistake by only allowing ourselves two days to explore the area, but we made the most of every second and fell in love with the place.
+We made a mistake on that trip by only allowing ourselves two days to explore the area, but we made the most of every second and fell in love with the place.
 We’ve now returned many times and use it as our home base to venture into the surrounding areas of Dominical and Uvita.

 Below are many of the area’s popular restaurants, activities, and lodging.
 You’ll also find a guide map that visually displays the town and points of interest.
 Let’s go!